MatthewMArnold/smart-grasper-ros-gui/README.md

-- **ImpedanceDataMessage, ThermistorMessage, UltrasonicDataMessage, PulseOxRxMessage**: Similar message structures, contains a timestamped chunk of data that would be packaged and sent up from the embedded system.
+- **ImpedanceDataMessage, ThermistorMessage, UltrasonicDataMessage, PulseOxRxMessage**: Similar message structures, contains a timestamped chunk of data that would be packaged and sent up from the microcontroller.
 - **MotorMessageFeedback**: Contains a timestamped force and position measurement.
-- **SensorRequestMessage**: Contains flags for enabling different sensors (aside from sensors owned by the grasper's motor controller) as well as an "index" associated with the sensor measurement that may be used signal different modes (to be used by the embedded system).
+- **SensorRequestMessage**: Contains flags for enabling different sensors (aside from sensors owned by the grasper's motor controller) as well as an "index" associated with the sensor measurement that may be used signal different modes (to be used by the microcontroller).
 This message type is sent by the GUI node.
 - **MotorRequestMessage**: Contains a desired force and whether or not the motor controller should be active.
 This message type is sent by the GUI node.